The Pittsburgh Pirates (26-26) are on the road to face the San Francisco Giants (27-26) at Oracle Park on Monday for the...

-If you are a fan of the San Francisco Giants, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the San Francisco Giants have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the San Francisco Giants, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the San Francisco Giants have the star power to make it all the way to the World Series in 2023?

 Still got some burning questions about the San Francisco Giants?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!